preciofishbone/OmniaDocsG2/general-assets/media-picker/index.rst

 Settings of image banks are made for each Business Profile.
 For more information see: :doc:`Central Image Location </admin-settings/business-group-settings/settings/central-image-location/index>`

-Note that videos can be handled in Sharepoint media libraries as well, and some Microsoft video editing options.
+Note that videos can be handled in SharePoint media libraries as well, and some Microsoft video editing options.

 Bing
 *******